NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 The main categories of data that can be uploaded include:

-* Clinical Data: Elements such as gender, age, diagnosis, etc. as defined in the GDC Data Dictionary.
+* __Clinical Data__: Elements such as gender, age, diagnosis, etc. as defined in the GDC Data Dictionary.
-* Biospecimen Data: Information about entities such as samples, aliquots, etc. as defined in the GDC Data Dictionary.
+* __Biospecimen Data__: Information about entities such as samples, aliquots, etc. as defined in the GDC Data Dictionary.
-* Submittable Data Files: Sequencing data such as BAM and FASTQ files, pathology slide images, and other experimental data collected by the study.
+* __Submittable Data Files__: Sequencing data such as BAM and FASTQ files, pathology slide images, and other experimental data collected by the study.

-By using the [GDC Data Dictionary Viewer](../../Data_Dictionary/viewer.md), the minimum field requirements can be identified for each of the three categories listed above.
+The [GDC Data Dictionary Viewer](../../Data_Dictionary/viewer.md) outlines the minimum field requirements for each of the three categories listed above.

 ### Review and Submit Data

-Once data is uploaded to the project workspace, it should be reviewed to ensure that the data is ready for processing through the [GDC Harmonization Process](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).
+Once data is uploaded to the project workspace, it can be reviewed to ensure that the data is ready for processing through the [GDC Harmonization Process](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).
 The review will lock the project to ensure that additional data cannot be uploaded while in review.
 During this period the data can be browsed or downloaded in the Data Submission Portal.

 If the project is ready for processing, data can be submitted to the GDC.
 If the project is not ready for processing, the project can be re-opened.
 This will allow for additional data to be uploaded to the project workspace.